fbpx

 Obstacles will only be displayed if

-- You have downloaded and activated the Obstacles database in Menu/Preferences/Airspaces/Obstacles
+1. You have downloaded and activated the Obstacles database in Menu/Preferences/Airspaces/Obstacles

-- You have activated the option “Show only” or “Show and alert” for the Obstacle category you intend to see on the map in Menu/Preferences/Airspaces/Settings
+2. You have activated the option “Show only” or “Show and alert” for the Obstacle category you intend to see on the map in Menu/Preferences/Airspaces/Settings

-- You have activated the option “Display Airspaces and Obstacles”
+3. You have activated the option “Display Airspaces and Obstacles”

-Show alert screen when approaching obstacle
+Show alert screen when approaching an obstacle

-- You have downloaded and activated the Obstacles database in Menu/Preferences/Airspaces/Obstacles
+1. You have downloaded and activated the Obstacles database in Menu/Preferences/Airspaces/Obstacles

-- You have activated the option “Alert only” or “Show and alert” for the Obstacle category you intend to be alerted from, in Menu/Preferences/Airspaces/Settings
+2. You have activated the option “Alert only” or “Show and alert” for the Obstacle category you intend to be alerted from, in Menu/Preferences/Airspaces/Settings

 By deactivating this option, the Obstacle alerting mechanism will not change the map into this special ‘zoomed in’ mode when approaching an obstacle, but the alert will be displayed on top.

-- display nearby pilots on the map (you need to have activated the livetracking).
+Display nearby pilots on the map (you need to have activated the livetracking).
 Read more details about Livetracking in Menu/Preferences/Livetracking and Menu/Livetracking.

-- display the tracklogs of selected pilots.
 To select pilots, go to Menu/Livetracking.
 In the Flights tab, you will see the list of pilots that are currently flying.
 You can select the pilots you want to display.

 For more details regarding livetracking, watch the XCTrack Pro for AIR³ tutorial in the videos’s page

-- display waypoints on the map.
 Don’t forget to activate the waypoint file that contains the waypoints you want to display.
 Read more details about how to activate a waypoint file in the Navigation menu.

 Go to Menu/Navigation and click on the Waypoints in the upper right to access the waypoint menu.
 In the Files tab, you can see the wpt files that are located in the Waypoints folder of XCTrack.
 The size of the waypoint name on the map is set in the font size portion below.

-- display the large cities on the map.
 Large cities of each country have been integrated into XCTrack.
 This option is useful if you have not activated the RoadMap display.
 With RoadMap display enabled, you will have the name of the large cities display twice: with the RoadMap and with the display cities option.
 The size of the name of the cities on the map is set in the font size portion below.

 Should you want to display medium or small size cities, contact us to get a Waypoint file.